NamiLiy/Helios_scalable_QEC/README.md

-# Helios : FPGA implementation of a distributed union find algorithm
+# Helios : FPGA implementation of a distributed union find decoder

 ## Algorithm